alkampfergit/personal-blog/codewrecks/content/post/old/2009/04/multithread-testing.md

 <!-- Code inserted with Steve Dunn's Windows Live Writer Code Formatter Plugin.  http://dunnhq.com -->

-This class inherits from AsyncOperationBase, it makes a simple iteration, raises 10 progress event and returns â€œOOKâ€.
+This class inherits from AsyncOperationBase, it makes a simple iteration, raises 10 progress event and returns *OOK*.
 What I want to test is OperationManager Object that have a similar function

 {{< highlight CSharp "linenos=table,linenostart=1" >}}
       public static OperationData Start(